Knoxville Meth Addiction Treatment

 Learn more about our family-focused addiction treatment programs when you call (865) 205-2770.

 Meth addiction is a disease and, like any other disease, people who are suffering from meth addiction nearly always need professional help getting better.
 At Tennessee Wellness Center, we understand the complex nature of methamphetamine addiction.
-Our family of addiction specialists provides personalized, whole-person meth treatment in Knoxville in a safe, supportive, and stigma-free setting.
+Our family of drug addiction treatment specialists provides personalized, whole-person meth treatment in Knoxville in a safe, supportive, and stigma-free setting.
 We address both the addiction and the underlying trauma and mental health conditions, such as depression or bipolar disorder, that often co-occur alongside drug abuse.

 We tailor our approach to each of our clients, but in most cases, our treatments involve the following: